jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

 ```
 ### 4. **Records**:
 - Records are a standard feature that provides a compact syntax for declaring classes that are transparent holders for immutable data.
 They reduce the boilerplate code for data classes and support pattern matching.
+- One thing to note is that the record class is, by default, final, and we need to comply with that
 ```java
 // A record that represents a person public record Person(String name, int age) {